Afyonkarahisar: Modern times

 The region was a major producer of raw opium (hence the name Afyon) until the late 1960s when under international pressure, from the US in particular, the fields were burnt and production ceased.
 Now poppies are grown under a strict licensing regimen.
-They do not produce raw opium any more but derive Morphine and other opiates using the poppy straw method of extraction.
+They do not produce raw opium any more but derive morphine and other opiates using the poppy straw method of extraction.

 Afyon was depicted on the reverse of the Turkish 50 lira banknote of 1927–1938.

 Economy

 The economy of Afyonkarahisar is based on agriculture, industries and thermal tourism.

 Especially its agriculture is strongly developed from the fact, a large part of its population living in the countrysides.
 Which stimulated agricultural activities greatly.

 Marble

 Afyonkarahisar produces an important chunk of Turkish processed marbles, it ranks second on processed marble exports and fourth on travertine.
 Afyon holds an important share of Turkish marble reserves, with some 12,2% of total Turkish reserves.

-Afyon has unique marble types and colors, which were historically very renown and are unique to Afyon.
-Like "Afyon white", historically known as "Synnadic white".
-"Afyon Menekse", historically known as "Pavonazzetto" and "Afyon kaplan postu", this type was not popular.
+Historically marble from Afyon was generally referred to as "Docimeaen marble" due to the place where it was mined, Docimium.
+Afyon has unique marble types and colors, which were historically very renown and are unique to Afyon such as "Afyon white", historically known as "Synnadic white", "Afyon Menekse", historically known as "Pavonazzetto", and "Afyon kaplan postu", a less popular type.

-Historically marble from Afyon was generally referred to as "Docimeaen marble".

-Docimian marble was highly admired and valued for its unique colors and fine grained quality, by ancients such as Romans.
-When the Romans took control over Docimian quarries, they were blown away about the beautiful color combinations of Docimian Pavonazzetto, which is a type of white marble with purple veins.
-A trend started about it right away.
-Emperors Augustus, Trajan, Hadrian, all made extensive use of Docimian marble to all their major building projects.
+Docimian marble was highly admired and valued for its unique colors and fine grained quality by ancient people such as the Romans.
+When the Romans took control over Docimaean quarries, they were impressed by the beautiful color combinations of the Docimaean Pavonazzetto, which is a type of white marble with purple veins.
+Emperors such as Augustus, Trajan and Hadrian made extensive use of Docimaean marble to many of their major building projects.
+These include the Pantheon, Trajan's Forum and the Basilica Aemilia.

-Docimian Pavonazzetto was extensively used in major building projects in the very heart of Rome aka Forum Romanum and all over the empire.
-Pavonazzetto was used on the most eye catching places such as, columns, wall and floor veneer and wall reliefs.
-Other marbles from all corners of the empire were used in combination, whenever Pavonazzetto was used as floor cover, it was usually in combination with other decorative marbles.
-But, the Pavonazzetto being a white marble was mostly the dominant color and gave the buildings a freshening white color.

-One of the greatest Roman architectural piece, the Pantheon contains Docimian Pavonazzetto as floor pavement along with other marble types.
-The dominant white color is the Pavonazzetto, also some of the interior main columns and pilasters are made from Docimian marble.